crmcarecloud/api-php-client/docs/Api/TestsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$test_string = "test_string_example"; // string | Test string send to REST API.
-Correct result should reverted string
+$test_string = "test_string_example"; // string | A test string sends to REST API.
+Correct result should revert the string.

 try {
     $result = $apiInstance->getTestsConnection($test_string);